 Funds will be managed and administered by the National Center for Pavement Preservation and expenditures shall only be for the purposes related to the Partnership goals.
 The National Center for Pavement Preservation shall be accountable to the Steering Committee in these matters.

 SECTION 4.
-Budget.
+Financial Report.

-A preliminary budget, reflecting a proposed work program for the implementation of Partnership goals, shall be submitted by the National Center for Pavement Preservation to the Secretary/Treasurer for approval at the annual business meeting.
-The Secretary/Treasurer and Steering Committee shall review the annual work program prior to the annual business meeting.
+The Partnership financial report shall be submitted by the National Center for Pavement Preservation to the Secretary/Treasurer for approval at the annual business meeting.

 SECTION 5.
 Audit.